inferno-framework/davinci-pas-test-kit/docs/Server-Details.md

 Execution of these tests require a significant amount of tester input in the form of requests that Inferno will make against the server under test.

+For v2.2.1, see the [v2.2.1 server instructions](Server-Instructions-v2.2.1) for version-specific
+setup and execution steps.
+The public reference server example below applies to v2.0.1.

 If you would like to try out the tests using examples from the IG against the [public reference server endpoint](https://prior-auth.davinci.hl7.org/fhir) ([code on github](https://github.com/HL7-DaVinci/prior-auth)), you can do so by